prona-p4-learning-platform/cc-container/labs/lab2/README.md

 ### Step 2: Deploy Grafana with Custom Configuration

-Change grafana-values.yaml to use your namesapce (e.g., ns-group40\<your group number\>) for useExistingRole
+Change grafana-values.yaml to use your namesapce (e.g., ns-group-40\<your group number with leading zeros\>, e.g., ns-group-4001) for useExistingRole

 Deploy Grafana using the custom values file: